 Emergency Resource Services is the essential link between people needing services and those providing human services in our community.
-Services offered include rental assistance, utility assistance, bus passes, food vouchers, clothing vouchers, HOPWA, hygiene products, referrals to other services, and case management.
+Services offered include case management housing assistance, other supportive services and mainstream programs.
 ERS is key to HELP's ability to wrap services around clients so that self-sufficiency is obtained.
 Hundreds of households every year are prevented from becoming homeless through this program.

 Supplemental Nutritional Assistance Program (SNAP)

-HELP also offers a Supplemental Nutritional Assistance Program (SNAP) where individuals can receive assistance and support while filling out the application for food stamps.
+HELP also offers the Supplemental Nutritional Assistance Program (SNAP) where individuals can complete the interview and application for SNAP benefits (food stamps) with a certified SNAP interviewer.
 Clients will also receive information and referrals for other services HELP of Southern Nevada offers.SNAP Flyer

-HELP of Southern Nevada is collaborating with the state of Nevada to help clients apply for energy assistance.
+HELP of Southern Nevada is collaborating with the State of Nevada to help clients apply for the Energy Assistance Program.
 This is a program that can pay part of the power bill for those that are low income and also are having financial barriers for a variety of reasons.
 The program can pay for arrearages, reconnections, previous addresses bills and also current.
-This program is done and then hand delivered to the state.
+The application is completed and reviewed at our offices then hand-delivered to the DWSS.
 Once this process is complete the state then does the qualifying for these clients.
-Currently, this process takes 30-45 days.
+Currently, this process can take up to 90 days.
 The following items are needed in order to qualify: